jdarrort/jd-amqp-mgr/README.md

   - `callback_fn` : function invoked upon message reception.
   - All messages will be **acked**, even if `callback_fn` fails.
   - Request to `getChannel` will be queued until the first AMQP connection gets up.
 After first connection to AMQP, `getChannel` will fail if there is no ongoing connections.
+- `publish(exchange, routing_key, payload, headers,properties)` : Publishes a message on an amqp channel dedicated to publishing.
+  - `payload` is mandatory, object or array
+  - `headers` and `properties` are optional. note that the property content_type will necessarily be set to `application/json`

 ## **AMQPTSPChannel**
 - Represents a channel between the app and the RMQ server.
 Consumes on queues, and is able to publish message to exchanges.
 Automatic reconnection is covered.
-- `publish(exchange, routing_key, payload, headers, properties)` : Publish a message.
+- `publish(exchange, routing_key, payload, headers, properties)` : Publish a message over this channel
   - Returns a Promise
   - `payload`,`headers`,`properties` must be object
   - Property `content_type` is automatically set to `application/json`